KimeyM/KimeyM/README.md

 I'm known for my **organization**, **autonomy**, and **professional commitment**.
 I also have experience working in agile environments, building reusable components, consuming REST APIs, and customizing CMS platforms like Wagtail.

-🌎 Based in Rosario, Argentina — open to remote or hybrid opportunities worldwide.
+🌎 Based in Rosario, Argentina — open to remote opportunities worldwide.

 ---